t-g-williams/highlight-abstracts/README.md

 2. **Making abstract screening faster:** When doing abstract screening, you need to quickly make a call about whether each result might meet your inclusion criteria.
 Making your keywords "pop" makes this a LOT faster, as you can more quickly find the relevant information.

 **Note:** There are online tools (e.g. Rayyan) that are designed to help with abstract screening and also utilise AI in some ways.
-I experimented with these, but didn't like it for some reason.
-I also didn't want to become dependent on an unknown software or locked-in to needing to pay for the premium version.
+I experimented with these, but found them clunky.
+It also felt like it took some power out of my hands, and I didn't want to become dependent on an unknown software or locked-in to needing to pay for the premium version at a later stage.
 So I made this tool for myself.
 Maybe you find it useful too.

 ## Inputs